 Why Hire the Business Trial Group for Trust and Estate Litigation?

-Many trust and estate disputes can be resolved through arbitration, but our unmatched resources as a national contingency-fee law firm uniquely position us to fight for our clients, even when cases have to go to trial.
-All of our attorneys have ample trial experience and are committed to taking whichever legal path is best for the client’s circumstances and needs.
+Many trust and estate disputes are resolved through settlement, but our unmatched resources as the nation’s largest contingency-fee law firm uniquely position us to fight for our clients.
+Our attorneys have significant experience taking highly complex business disputes to trial and are committed to taking whichever legal path is best for the client’s circumstances and needs.

-Our process is comprehensive and thorough.
-Once you contact us, we will help you navigate every available legal option and investigate the legal precedents and additional context that could help your case.
+Our litigation process is comprehensive and thorough.
+Once you contact us, we will review your case, help you navigate your legal options, and advise you on our suggested strategy.